 - –––, (eds.), 2011, Recognition and Social Ontology, Leiden-Boston: Brill.

 - Iser, M., 2008, Empörung und Fortschritt.
-Grundlagen einer kritischen Theorie der Gesellschaft, Frankfurt/M.: Campus.
+Grundlagen einer kritischen Theorie der Gesellschaft, Frankfurt am Main: Campus.
+An English translation is forthcoming with New York: Oxford University Press.

 - Kojève, A, 1947, Introduction to the Reading of Hegel.
 Lectures on the Phenomenology of Spirit, Ithaca: Cornell University Press 1980.